ewang26/publishing_to_maven/Deploying_to_Sonatype.md

 </plugin>
 ```

-Finally, with all these steps completed and the Sourcecode Management (SCM) connection correctlty configured, you can perform a release deployment ot OSSRH using the following command:
+Finally, with all these steps completed and the Sourcecode Management (SCM) connection correctlty configured, you can perform a release deployment at OSSRH using the following command:
 ```
 mvn release:clean release:prepare
 ```